 - Promotes unnecessary network loads and unfair data usage.

-- Clogs up broadband infrastructure, especially at peak times.
+- Clogs up broadband infrastructure, especially during peak periods.

-- Causes additional costs in needing to buy more bandwidth from the backbone providers.
+- Leads to additional costs in buying more bandwidth from the backbone providers.

-ISPs will therefore never allow bandwidth sharing without being additionally incentivized.
-Because of the sharing nature of most retail internet connection plans, ISPs will deny service if they notice unfair bandwidth usage.
+Therefore, ISPs will never allow bandwidth sharing without additional incentivization.
+Due to the sharing demands of most retail internet connection plans, ISPs will deny service if they notice unfair bandwidth usage.
 If you are constantly utilizing 100% of your shared connection, the ISP has the legal right to deny you service, even if you did not share your connection.

 - Additional revenue stream from providing a connection point as a service.

-- Better customer experience within their business therefore building out the brand name and providing an edge over competition.
+- Better customer experience, building the brand reputation, and gaining an edge on the competition.

 - Attracting more transitory customers, such as tourists.

-Someone from a developed country, where quality Wi-Fi or mobile data is available everywhere, it may be difficult to comprehend the advantages of being able to provide quality connectivity in public places or businesses.
+Someone from a developed country, where quality Wi-Fi or mobile data is available everywhere, may find it difficult to comprehend the advantages of offering quality connectivity in public places or businesses.

-Good connectivity in developing countries is hard to come by so providing such a service can have a big competitive edge.
-Shopping malls, restaurants, tourist centers, bus stations, banks, they all would benefit from providing public internet services.
+Good connectivity in many emerging economies is hard to come by, so providing such a service can lead to a significant competitive edge.
+Shopping malls, restaurants, tourist centers, bus stations, and banks would benefit from providing public internet services.

-Also, other users may be incentivized by earning additional revenue from providing a connection spot.
+Also, it may generate revenue by providing a connection spot.